-The HACC is in the final phases of planning and predevelopment for the redevelopment of Burch Village and Lakeside Terrace.
-The two family sites will undergo redevelopment that will include the total demolition of the existing buildings and the development of new housing units that will be financed under HUD's Mixed-Finance approach.
-The Mixed-Finance approach will include the use of several funding sources, of which many require that families with a variety of incomes occupy units.
-25% of the units will continue to serve the same population as public housing units while others will be required to be rented to persons between 30% to 60% of the AMI.
+"The HACC is in the final phases of planning and predevelopment for the redevelopment of Lakeside Terrace.
+This family Public Housing site is currently being demolished and will be redeveloped according to HUD's Mixed-Finance approach.
+The Mixed-Finance approach will include the use of several funding sources, which many require that families with a variety of incomes occupy units.
+25% of the units will continue to serve the same population as Public Housing units while others will be required to be rented to persons between 30% to 60% of the AMI.
 With regard to replacement units in conjunction with Lakeside Terrace in Urbana and to maintain consistency with the City of Urbana's Consolidated Plan the HACC recognizes the need to maximize the number of units that will be made available for families below 30% AMI.
-The HACC will provide for the maximum number of units for families at or below 30% AMI within the expanded redevelopment area.
+The HACC will provide for the maximum number of units for families at or below 30% AMI within the expanded redevelopment area." (p.
+2)